top of page

 “Well, I’m glad the rain brought you home.”

 She looked at him—older now, rougher around the edges, but still him.
-Still the boy who’d kissed her under a thunderstorm and whispered that their love could be enough.
+Still the boy who’d kissed her in a thunderstorm and whispered that their love could be enough.
 She wished she could go back.
 Change things.
 Tell him not to let her go.

 But life had its own way of unfolding.